 My experience supporting children with Social, emotional and mental health (SEMH)

 My experience supporting children with SEMH is extensive.
-Children I have worked with have struggled to regulate emotions, trust adults and benefit from boundaries.
+Children I have worked with have struggled to regulate emotions, trust adults and benefit from a range of approaches.
 I have led bespoke behaviour interventions, embedded trauma‑informed approaches, and worked closely with educational psychologists to train staff.
 I encouraged pupil voice and ownership, helping children understand their own goals and celebrate their progress.
 This work resulted in improved staff confidence, more consistent practice, and children who felt safe, understood, and ready to learn.
 A relational approach is essential and my top strategy.
 Children with SEMH may really struggle to trust others and I believe that this trust is built by offering safety and understanding in a consistent manner.
 I have often referred to the three Cs; Calm, Clear, Consistent.
 I have supported children with emotional regulation 1:1 and in groups, introducing ‘The Zones of Regulation’ to children and supporting them to successfully graduate from the program and access learning.
 My motto is to never give up on any child – We learn the child, learn what it takes to succeed and never give up.
 The key is understanding that one size does not fit all and sometimes success takes time.

 My experience supporting children with Pathological Demand Avoidance (PDA)